0xAX/linux-insides/Booting/linux-bootstrap-3.md

 You can read more about every bit in the previous [post](linux-bootstrap-2.md) or in the [Intel® 64 and IA-32 Architectures Software Developer's Manuals 3A](http://www.intel.com/content/www/us/en/processors/architectures-software-developer-manuals.html).

-After this we get length of GDT with:
+After this we get the length of the GDT with:

 ```C
 gdt.len = sizeof(boot_gdt)-1;
 ```

-We get size of `boot_gdt` and subtract 1 (the last valid address in the GDT).
+We get the size of `boot_gdt` and subtract 1 (the last valid address in the GDT).

-Next we get pointer to the GDT with:
+Next we get a pointer to the GDT with:

 ```C
 gdt.ptr = (u32)&boot_gdt + (ds() << 4);
 ```

-Here we just get address of `boot_gdt` and add it to address of data segment left-shifted by 4 bits (remember we're in the real mode now).
+Here we just get the address of `boot_gdt` and add it to the address of the data segment left-shifted by 4 bits (remember we're in the real mode now).

-Lastly we execute `lgdtl` instruction to load GDT into GDTR register:
+Lastly we execute the `lgdtl` instruction to load the GDT into the GDTR register:

 ```C
 asm volatile("lgdtl %0" : : "m" (gdt));